KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/alpha_gradient.rst

      - Description
    * - Operation
      - Selection
-     - Defines the compositing operation
+     - Defines the compositing operation (see list below)
    * - Position
      - Integer
-     - Position where the gradient starts (range is 0-1000, default is 500)
+     - Position where the gradient starts (default is half the project vertical resolution)
    * - Transition width
-     - Integer
+     - Percentage
-     - Width of the gradient (range is 0-1000, default is 500)
+     - Width of the gradient (default is 505)
    * - Tilt
-     - Integer
+     - Degrees
-     - Rotation of the gradient (range is 0-1000, default is 500).
-Values below 500 rotate counter clockwise, values above rotate clockwise.
-0 means a rotation of -180 degrees, 1000 a rotation of +180 degrees.
+     - Rotation of the gradient in degrees (range is 0-360, default is 0)
-   * - Min
+   * - Transparency top
-     - Integer
+     - Percentage
-     - Sets the density at the bottom / start of the gradient (range is 0-1000, default is 0)
+     - Sets the transparency at the top / start of the gradient (default is 100% for full transparency)
-   * - Max
+   * - Transparency bottom
-     - Integer
+     - Percentage
-     - Sets the density at the top / end of the gradient (range is 0-1000, default is 1000)
+     - Sets the transparency at the bottom / end of the gradient (default is 0% for no transparency)

 The following selection items are available: